2022 SKED Annual Report

 SOMERSET, KY – Bart and Ellie Williams like saying their products are made in the USA.

-The Pulaski County entrepreneurs have been in business long enough to know the more work they keep under one roof, the greater quality control they have, the more capabilities they offer, and the easier it is to keep much of their products here at home.
+The Pulaski County entrepreneurs have been in business long enough to know that the more work they keep under one roof, the greater their quality control, the more capabilities they offer, and the easier it is to keep much of their products here at home.

 At ProFab, Inc., they excel in fabrication.
 Their team of engineers, welders, and die-cast experts fabricate many jigs and particular molds for automotive companies across the country.
 Many of these parts were initially manufactured outside of the United States, and it’s their goal to keep them here and their business growing.